rayme1975/my_cookbook/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
+- Feature 1 - allows users Create a custom Recipe of there choice by filling out the form which is located under Add Recipe link.
+- Feature 2 - allows to add a Recipe to their Favourite list which is achieved under the edit recipe option.
+- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Feature 1 - allows users X to achieve Y, by having them fill out Z
 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...